Techno-Economic Assessment of AWS Waveswing

 The installation and testing at EMEC have shown that single-unit point absorbers are inherently expensive to build, deploy, and operate.
 They have also highlighted key operational issues that limit access to the device during extended periods during winter months.
 These critical issues are being addressed through the next evolution of AWS technology towards its multi-absorber platform.

-The current work was motivated by the need to review and benchmark the technology?s commercialization pathway and provide an understanding of key cost-reduction drivers.
+The current work was motivated by the need to review and benchmark the technology's commercialization pathway and provide an understanding of key cost-reduction drivers.

 Objectives: The primary objectives of the current scope of work are to benchmark the LCoE of the Waveswing device, identify cost-reduction pathways through design sensitivity studies, and compare the results against an actively tuned point absorber that employs a hydrostatic spring-compensation mechanism.
 This reference WEC benchmark is herein referred to as the Reference Point Absorber (RPA).